jermseesghosts/OBSIDIAN/README.md

 | **WARDEN** | Constitutional officer.
 Enforces the Five Laws.
 Issues REDLINEs. | **Absolute kill** |
 | **ARBITER** | Synthesis only.
 Does not vote.
 Produces the conviction score and assembles the Decision Package. | — |

 The Glass Room is visible from the inside — every agent sees the full thesis and all prior verdicts.
 It is opaque from the outside — deliberation content is classified.
-Only the conviction score, agent verdict summary, and VAE certificate reach the operator.
+Only the conviction score, agent verdict summary, PHANTOM SYNTHESIS assertion, and VAE certificate reach the operator.

 **SPECTER + PHANTOM consensus** triggers mandatory second deliberation.
 The first round is logged and discarded.
 All agents re-vote with the adversarial case explicitly surfaced.
 Two adversarial agents in sustained agreement is a hard stop.